Consulate General of the United Kingdom, Hong Kong: History

 When Hong Kong was under British rule, the governor represented the British government, as well as the British monarch as head of state.
 Matters relating to British nationality were handled by the Hong Kong Immigration Department.

 During the negotiations between Britain and China on the future of Hong Kong, the British proposed the establishment of a "British commissioner" following transfer of sovereignty to China.
 Some of the diplomatic representatives of Commonwealth countries in Hong Kong were already known as "commissioners".
 This was rejected by the Chinese as an attempt to make the future Hong Kong Special Administrative Region into a member or associated member of the Commonwealth.

 However, the United Kingdom's commercial interests were represented by the British Trade Commission.
 The last senior trade commissioner (1993-1997), Francis Cornish, became the first British consul general following the transfer of sovereignty to China, on 1 July 1997.

 The consulate general was designed by British architects Terry Farrell and Partners.
 Opened by Princess Anne on 30 January 1997, it was a HK$290 million project, with the British Council in an adjoining building opened in December that year.

-The consul general has resided at rented flat at Opus Hong Kong since 2013.
+The consul general has resided at a rented flat at Opus Hong Kong since 2013.